 At Joe’s we have a selection of specialist machines applicable for all lawns.
 These include SISIS, ELIET, BILLY GOAT AMAZONE and CAMON.
 Our range of petrol machines have sharp blades to vertically slice through dead organic matter and horizontal shoot growth up to 5mm below the surface.
 Where horizontal shoots are cut they re-sprout leading to a denser sward.
-As this is an intensive procedure we normally complete this treatment during the Autumn when conditions are suitable for the lawn to recover.
+As this is an intensive procedure we normally complete this treatment during the Spring or Autumn when conditions are suitable for the lawn to recover.
 The dead organic matter is raked from the lawn, and bagged ready for disposal.

 Over the course of a year all kinds of organic matter build up and increase the layer of thatch which forms at the base of the grass stems.
 Dead roots, grass cuttings and leaves all contribute.
 A small thatch layer of less than 10mm is beneficial, as it insulates the soil from extremes in temperature, however as this thatch increases in density it traps water at the surface of the soil and prevents important nutrients from reaching the roots, thus providing the right conditions for moss to prevail.

 Thatch should not be confused with a thick moss layer although the two often intertwine.
 Scarification helps break down this excess thatch on the lawn surface, therefore eliminating the environment for moss growth and allowing the grass space to grow.